-The five-star Jumeirah Emirates Towers Hotel is linked by the Emirates Towers Boardwalk to the other Tower.
+The five-star Jumeirah Emirates Towers hotel Dubai is linked by the Emirates Towers Boardwalk to the other Tower.
 The Boardwalk is filled with cafes and shops as well as a Starbucks.
 There’s also a 42-acre garden, complete with lakes, waterfalls and public seating.
 Surrounding the hotel there are also a number of upscale restaurants that you can walk to which is very useful.
 The Museum of The Future, a unique structure that features innovation and design, is right by the towers.

 If you fancy giving the metro a try, Emirates Towers has its own stop.

 I pulled up in a taxi and, after a short wait as they helped other guests, was assisted with my luggage and shown to the front desk.

 The check-in agent was very amiable and explained all the features of the hotel.
 My luggage was taken to my room for me.

 The lobby is large and imposing with glass elevators gliding up and down the centre of the atrium.
 The lifts are multiple due to the high number of floors but they are extremely efficient.
 There was always someone at the lifts to press the button for you or guide you in the right direction since they were separated by various floors.
 The lift attendants usually remembered my floor after the first time too, which was impressive.

 I had a Junior suite on floor 48 which afforded me some great views.
 The floors are all relatively small as they are built around the atrium.
 This means that they are very quiet.

 I already knew that the Jumeirah Emirates Towers hotel Dubai was one of the more established hotels in Dubai, so I knew it would have more a classic design.
 Personally, I don’t mind having a more classic design as long as the room is well-equipped and comfortable and the furniture is in good condition.

 You enter the room through the office area which was very useful for someone like me that needs a space to work.